wasp-lang/wasp/web/docs/database/operations/queries.md

 ### Declaring Queries

-We'll start by telling Wasp we wish to create a Query using a `query` declaration.
+To create a Query in Wasp, we begin with a `query` declaration.

-Let's declare two Queries, one for fetching all tasks and another one for fetching tasks based on a filter (e.g., whether a task is done):
+Let's declare two Queries - one to fetch all tasks, and another to fetch tasks based on a filter, such as whether a task is done:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">